Hot Springs Railroad

 The Hot Springs Railroad ran between Malvern, Arkansas and Hot Springs.

+Information

 It was sometimes called the "Diamond Jo Line" because of its developer and sole owner, Joseph "Diamond Jo" Reynolds.
+Reynolds was a successful steamboat operator from Chicago, Illinois, and came to be known as the "Steamboat King."
+He gained the nickname "Diamond Jo" by marking his steamboats with the name "Jo" surrounded by a diamond.
+On a trip to Hot Springs, Reynolds saw the need for a rail connection between the end of the regular railroad line at Malvern and the resort town itself, which would eliminate the need for a slow and uncomfortable stagecoach ride.

-Construction of narrow-gauge tracks began in April 1875.
+Construction of his narrow-gauge railroad began in April 1875.
 Trains began operating on the 21-mile line a year later.

-On October 16, 1889, it was converted from a narrow-gauge railway to standard gauge in about three hours, after several months of preparation.
+On October 16, 1889, the line was converted from three-foot gauge width to a standard-gauge railway in about three hours, after several months of preparation.
 The Malvern brick roundhouse and turntable were modified for standard-gauge operation, and remained the principal locomotive shop for the railroad.

-Reynolds was a successful steamboat operator from Chicago, Illinois.
-He gained the name "Diamond Jo" by marking his steamboats with the name "Jo" surrounded by a diamond.
-Reynolds was also known as the "Steamboat King."